Michael Avenatti Goes After Sean Hannity On 'The View'

-Behar then went on to ask the guest host why Sean Hannity has so far dismissed the idea of debating Avenatti on his Fox News show “Hannity.”
+Behar then went on to ask the guest host why Sean Hannity has so far dismissed the idea of debating Avenatti on his Fox News show Hannity.

 Avenatti told Behar that Sean “talks a very good game,” but “when it really comes down to it he doesn’t want anyone on his show to challenge him. ”